Code-Institute-Submissions/battleships-23/README.md

       checked against the guess board list to see if they have been previously used and prompt for or generate new coordinates if they are not original.

-      The value of the position on the opponents play board list is checked.
-If the index position contains an instance of a ship class, the object variable used to track hits for that object is incremented .
-The ship object is then checked to see if it the number of times it has been hit is equal to its length, if this is true then the user is notified that they have ‘Sunk’ the target, otherwise the message will state they have ‘Hit’ a ship.
+      The value of the position on the opponent's play board list is checked.
+If the index position contains an instance of a ship class, the object variable used to track hits for that object is incremented.
+The ship object is then checked to see if the number of times it has been hit is equal to its length.
+If this is true then the user is notified that they have ‘Sunk’ the target, otherwise the message will state they have ‘Hit’ a ship.

       If the list position is None (empty) then a miss is reported.

-      The results are added to each board (opponents play board to show where they guessed, and their own guess board.
+      The results are added to each board (the opponent's play board to show where they guessed, and their own guess board).

-      The status of the opponents fleet is then checked to see if any ships are still afloat.
-If there are no ships remaining the game over screen is displayed otherwise play is passed to the next player.
+      The status of the opponent's fleet is then checked to see if any ships are still afloat.
+If there are no ships remaining the game over screen is displayed.
+Otherwise play is passed to the next player.

       ![Firing Phase](assets/docs/features/features-firingphase.gif)